To see if places are available please call the office on 020 7403 7458, Mon-Fri 08.30-17.00.

-MD, PhD, Associate Professor at the University of Southampton and Honorary Consultant with Solent NHS Trust
+MD, PhD, Professor of Child and Adolescent Psychiatry Professor at the University of Southampton and Honorary Consultant with Solent NHS Trust

 Samuele Cortese, is a child psychiatrist, trained in Italy, France, and in the United States.
-He is currently an Associate Professor at the University of Southampton and Honorary Consultant with Solent NHS Trust.
 He is also Adjunct Associate Professor with the New York University (NYU).
 Dr Cortese’s main research interest are around the epidemiology, neurobiology and treatment of neurodevelopmental disorders, in particular ADHD, as well as on sleep disorders in children and adolescents.
 He has published more than 120 peer review papers (H index: 39).

 Dr Cortese sits on the editorial board of several journals in the field of child mental health, including JCPP, JAACAP, Attention Deficit Hyperactivity Disorders, CNS Drugs, Journal of Child and Adolescent Psychopharmacology and Evidence Based Mental Health.
 Dr Cortese is a member of the European ADHD Guidelines Group and acts as the ACAMH Branch Liaison Officer.